npmcdn-to-unpkg-bot/tmp-statiz/markdown-posts/falling-back-to-earth.md

 ![](/content/images/2015/09/DSC_0941.jpg)
 <sub> > Get ready for touts.
 Just smile and shake your head.

-Despite how pestering they can be, interacting with smiling Khmer are a real treat.
 After a rainstorm almost seems like small Khmer children will spawn out of the walls of popular temples to swarm and try to sell you cheap plastic raincoats.
 Now, I've never had dreams of fighting packs of midgets, but I suppose if you have that fantasy this would be the place to go (not that I condone violence to kids/anyone).
-If you can look a little further than the school-age girls in the covered markets *begging* you to buy magnets and t-shirt in addition to the tuk-tuk lined streets where every driver asks "hey where you going?" or "you want tuk-tuk?", and trust me it gets tired and annoying fast, people can still be beautiful.
+If you can look a little further than the school-age girls in the covered markets *begging* you to buy magnets and t-shirt in addition to the tuk-tuk lined streets where every driver asks "hey where you going?" or "you want tuk-tuk?".
+There's something about Cambodia though.

 ![](/content/images/2015/09/DSC_0840.jpg)
 <sub> > Just waiting for afternoon storm clouds to roll in @ Angkor Wat